Agricultural College and Research Institute, Killikulam: Geography

 The campus and its farm is geographically located in 8°46 N latitude and 77°42 E longitude and at an altitude of 40 m above MSL.
 The mean annual rainfall of the farm is 736.7 mm which is being received in 40 rainy days.
 The campus is situated near the foot hills of the Vallanadu Black buck Sanctuary.
 It covers the area of about 476.61 hectares.
 In this vast area the institute has Watershed development area and a tank called killikulam tank.
 The farm area has been allocated to various departments for research and Seed production.

 Facilities

-This institute is equipped with laboratory for all its seven Departments.Also the campus is equipped with Library, Computer center, Gym, Auditorium, Playground and Examination hall with On line examination facility.
+This institute is equipped with laboratory for all its ten departments.Also the campus is equipped with Library, Computer center, Gym, Auditorium, Playground and Examination hall with online examination facility.

+EDII-Killikulam Agribusiness Incubation Forum

+EDII- Killikulam Agribusiness Incubation Forum is an Incubation located at Agricultural College and Research Institute, Killikulam.
+The incubation center’s main focus is to promote the innovative products of Start-ups, which cater the most disruptive problems in the agricultural sector towards sustainable development.